SandeepThakare/dev_installation_scripts/README.md

   iv.   run "aws configure" command and provide access key and secret key<br />

  6. <b>serverless.sh:</b><br />
-  #this script is under development.
-We'll update it soon
+  This script is for set up serverless dependency in system